terningdev/calendar-app/DEPLOYMENT_STATUS_SETUP.md

 # Deployment Status Setup Guide

 ## Overview

 The Deployment Status popup provides real-time notifications about your Render deployments directly in your app.
 No more switching to the Render dashboard!

+**🔒 Security Note:** API credentials are now stored securely on the backend server, not exposed in the frontend code.

 ## Setup Instructions